joelhawksley/identity/components/slides.md

 ^ As we implemented these components in numerous places throughout our views, we caught several cases where we weren't setting the title attribute as we were supposed to, much like the test failure we ran into earlier.

+^ By using standard Ruby constructs, we've been able to enforce the requirements of our components, and

 ---

 # [fit] Consistency

 ^ As a result, we now have a single, standardized implementation for these UI patterns, giving us tight consistency across a sprawling codebase.

+---

+^ PAUSE

 ---